redhat-developer/service-binding-operator/examples/nodejs_ibmcloud_operator/README.md

 make install-service-binding-operator-community
 ```

-This makes the `ServiceBindingRequest` custom resource available, that the application developer will use later.
+This makes the `ServiceBinding` custom resource available, that the application developer will use later.

 ##### :bulb: Latest `master` version of the operator